pallavmahamana/googledictionary-ss/README.md

 /api/search?word=<Search_Word>

-I Hosted this app on heroku at https://googledictionary.herokuapp.com/api/search?word=<Search_Word>
+I have hosted this app on heroku at https://googledictionary.herokuapp.com/api/search?word=<Search_Word>

 List of words in search history can be accessed at